tforbus/cookbook/README.md

 ## Pasta

+### Spaghetti with oil, garlic, and pepper
+* 115g spaghetti
+* 3T olive oil
+* 2 cloves garlic, minced
+* 1/2t red pepper flakes
+* salt, to taste
+* parsely, to taste

+Boil spaghetti in salted water until al dente.
+Meanwhile, heat oil and add garlic and pepper.
+Cook for just a couple of minutes (don't burn the garlic).
+When the spaghetti is done, mix with oil.

 ### Easy cheesey beef
 * 12oz package Velveeta shells and cheese
 * 15oz can ranch beans *(or any seasoned pinto beans)*